What is the law?

 What can a Seasonal Community do?

-Based on the language of the Affordable Homes Act, some of the tools seasonal communities have include:
+Based on the language of the Affordable Homes Act, some of the tools made available to seasonal communities include:

 - Acquire year-round housing occupancy restrictions